You expected to lose sleep after the baby arrived, but you had no idea your nighttime issues would start as early as the first trimester!

 - Go to bed on time and limit distractions

 - Regulate the temperature in your bedroom

 Reluctant to invest in a sleep aid that won’t get much use after the baby’s arrival?
-Most moms say that their pregnancy pillows came in use long after their babies were born.
+Loads of moms swear they still use their pregnancy pillows long after their babies were born.